In the clearest sign yet that Apple is developing augmented reality hardware, the company has purchased Canadian AR start-up Vrvana.

-Back in January, we reported on indications that Apple could be preparing to launch its own AR headset.
+Back in January, we reported on indications that Apple could be preparing to launch its own AR headset in this guide to gaming headsets.
 Throughout the year we’ve seen numerous developments to reinforce this.

 The obvious starting point for Apple was enabling easier creation of AR experiences on iPhone and iPad.
 An engineering team led by Mike Rockwell launched the team’s first product earlier this year – ARKit.